yilun-msft/kubemlops/doc/local-dev-on-docker.md

 Typically, your developement environment should be designed for fast iterations.
 However, with Docker, many believe you must create a complete Docker image when deploying your code in the dev environment.
 That's not needed.

-Instead, you can share your code with a started container by using [bind mounts](https://docs.docker.com/storage/bind-mounts/) This'll prevent you from creatinga a new image on each code change.
+Instead, you can share your code with a started container by using [bind mounts](https://docs.docker.com/storage/bind-mounts/) This'll prevent you from creating a new image on each code change.

 When starting a new container using Docker CLI, here's how you mount a local "./source_dir":